Penis Rings for Better Erections

 - Having a hot shower or bath before sex can help to increase blood flow

-You can use a condom with a penis ring – in fact, you should never have unprotected sex and a condom is the only form of contraception which protects against sexually transmitted infections (STIs).
+You can use a condom with a penis ring – a condom is the only form of contraception which protects against sexually transmitted infections (STIs).
 However, you will need to put a condom on after a penoscrotal ring because the ring needs to be on when your penis is flaccid and a condom needs to be put on when erect.

 Are there any side effects or risks?